karasevm/personal-gallery-node/README.md

 ![](README/drag.gif)

 ### Paste
-Got a screenshot in your clipboard, Ctrl-V and now you-ve got it online.
+Got a screenshot in your clipboard, Ctrl-V and now you've got it online.
 ![](README/paste.gif)

 ### API